 Network Medical Director

-Psychologist, author, speaker, trailblazer, founder, and Network Medical Director of IMCS Group, Michael Coupland is a internationally renowned expert in Chronic Pain and PTSD assessment and treatment.
+Psychologist, author, speaker, trailblazer, founder and Network Medical Director of IMCS Group, Michael Coupland is an internationally renowned expert in chronic pain and PTSD assessment and treatment.
 A registered psychologist with more than 35 years’ clinical experience in workers’ compensation, disability and personal injury, Coupland is known for his passion and compassion in helping patients manage physical and emotional pain and trauma.
-Using a fully integrated medical approach, Coupland works tirelessly with the IMCS Clinical Quality team providing the oversight of the network of over 1,000 psychologists and psychiatrist to helping individuals resume full productive lives.
+Using a fully integrated medical approach, Coupland works tirelessly with the IMCS Clinical Quality team, providing the oversight of the network of over 1,000 psychologists and psychiatrists for helping individuals resume full productive lives.

 IMCS enables efficient and effective intervention and treatment through our National Network of more than 1,000 chronic pain management and trauma psychologists and psychiatrists in all 50 states.
 Through innovation, best practices, and our nationwide panel, IMCS provides biopsychosocial assessments and interventions to assist patients, employers, workers’ compensation and disability organizations with solutions for chronic pain and disability claims within an integrated medical approach.

 Read Our Blog

 Get the Latest Insights on Trauma Prevention, Identification, and Intervention in the Workplace.

 Time to Face the Music: The PTSD Survival Guide After experiencing a traumatic event, a person often uses avoidance behavior to deal with the pain.
 The person will avoid people, things or sensations that spark horrific memories.
 In the case of a worker with...

 Tapering off long term opioid use is difficult for nearly everyone.
 There can be a variety of symptoms, none of which are pleasant.
 While many people display physical symptoms, the majority of injured workers suffer from psychological ramifications such as depression,...